martintajur/node-mysql-activerecord/README.md

 :-------- | :----------- | :------- | :------------------------------------------
 tables    | String/Array | Required | Table(s), view(s), etc... to grab data from

-You can provide tables, views, or any other valid source of data in a comma-seperated list (string) or an array.
+You can provide tables, views, or any other valid source of data in a comma-separated list (string) or an array.
 When more than one data-source is provided when connected to a traditional RDMS, the tables will joined using a basic join.
 You can also `.from()` multiple times to get the same effect (the order in which they are called does not matter).

 Aliases can be provided and they will be escaped properly.